 a.
-Each coach is required to have his/her team's Weigh-In Report Form (Appendix N) and the Hawaii Team Weight Loss Report (Appendix M) at each match for the opponent's coach to inspect.
-Coaches shall be held responsible to ensure the proper participation of team individuals in eligible weight classes, and violations shall result in suspension as
+Each coach is required to have his/her team's Weigh-In Report Form (Appendix K) at each match for the opponent's coach to inspect.
+Coaches shall be held responsible to ensure the proper participation of team individuals in eligible weight classes, and violations shall result in suspension as outlined in Section M. Disciplinary Actions.
+Incidents shall

-- outlined in Section M. Disciplinary Actions.
-Incidents shall be reported to the respective school athletic director, league coordinator, executive secretary, and HHSAA office. - b.
-Input to the National Wrestling Coaches Association Optimal Performance Calculator for all weigh-in data shall be managed by the league coordinators for their respective leagues.
+- be reported to the respective school athletic director, league coordinator, executive secretary, and HHSAA office. - b.
+Input of all weigh in data into the Hawaii Wrestling Management System (HWMS) shall be managed by the league coordinators for their respective leagues.
 Input of actual weigh-in data for all league and pre-season events shall be completed no later than the Tuesday following each competition.
 No Weigh-In Report Forms shall be created prior to noon Wednesday for any events that following Thursday, Friday and/or Saturday.
 Special circumstances for mid-week competition shall be coordinated between the respective league coordinator and the state coordinator.
-However, all prior weekend competition shall be input to the National Wrestling Coaches Association Optimal Performance Calculator prior to the creation of Weigh-In Report Forms. - c.
-Untimely input to the Input to the National Wrestling Coaches Association Optimal Performance Calculator may result in ineligible participation.
+However, all prior weekend competition shall be input to the Hawaii Wrestling Management System (HWMS) web site prior to the creation of Weigh-In Report Forms. - c.
+Untimely input to the Hawaii Wrestling Management System (HWMS) web site may result in ineligible participation.
 In the event of ineligible participation, the wrestler shall forfeit all matches competed while ineligible.
 Furthermore, any team scoring impacted by such forfeits shall be adjusted accordingly.
 The Head Coach of the ineligible wrestler shall be suspended as outlined in Section M. Disciplinary Actions.